agnyz/the-bed-stack/CONTRIBUTING.md

 Before you do, please make sure you have lastest git commit from upstream and all CI checks pass.

-When ready to publish a new release, we run `nr release`.
+When ready to publish a new release, we run `bun release`.
 It prompts a list for the target version you want to release.
 After selecting the desired one, it bumps your `package.json` and commit the changes with git tags, powered by [`@antfi/bumpp`](https://github.com/antfu/bumpp).

-There are two kinds of publishing setups, both performed by `nr release`.
+There are two kinds of publishing setups, both performed by `bun release`.

 <table><tr><td>